 Performance Objective 3: Students will display dispositions indicative of high levels of social-emotional development as measured by a district-administered survey of student perceptions.
-Due to COVID 19 this is an ongoing concern that will be measured in the 2023 school year.
+This is an ongoing concern that will be measured in the 2024 school year.

-Evaluation Data Sources: The House leaders will notify administration anytime that teachers are not participating in the RMS House Point System and Capturing Kids Hearts.
+Evaluation Data Sources: The House leaders will notify administration anytime that teachers are not participating in the RMS House Point System.
 Those individuals will have private conversations to encourage them to participate in this activity.
+This will be evaluated on a bi-weekly basis by administration and the Leadership Committee.
 Students will have a stronger sense of belonging to RMS which will be measured by a reduction in discipline slips and suicide attempts.
 Administration will do weekly walks to ensure that the Character Strong Curriculum is utilized with fidelity.